pytorch/pytorch/docs/source/distributed.rst

 ^^^^^^^^^^^^^^^^^^

 Initialization will utilize a network address reachable from all processes.
-If the address belongs to one of the machines, it requires that all processes have manually specified ranks.
-Otherwise, the it has to be a valid IP multicast address, and ranks can be assigned automatically.
-Multicast init also supports a ``group_name`` argument, which allows to use the same address for multiple jobs, as long as they use different group names.
+If the address belongs to one of the machines, initialization requires that all processes have manually specified ranks.

+Alternatively, the address has to be a valid IP multicast address, in which case, ranks can be assigned automatically.
+Multicast initialization also supports a ``group_name`` argument, which allows you to use the same address for multiple jobs, as long as they use different group names.

 ::